 While boyd and Crawford argue that Big Data privileges real-time analysis, and therefore the production of a particular form of knowledge centred on real-time analytics, the situation is more complicated than this.
 Services such as Twitter (who are used by Nielsen for their NTTRs) utilise software packages such as Apache Storm to perform real-time analytics, which are necessary for providing features such as “trending topics”.
 At the same time, however, Tweets are retained and remain available for retrospective analyses – an approach known as batch processing (which is performed on clusters stored using cloud services such as Amazon’s S3).
 In short, Twitter (and Netflix for that matter) have adopted a more complex approach to Big Data, in that they both combine real-time analysis (which underpins certain key features including Netflix’s recommendation engine) with retrospective batch analysis (which allows analysts go back and review historical data): a form of data-processing known as Lambda architecture.
 Even so, the preservation of content via batch processing is often limited to a relatively short period of time so that space can be made for the relentless stream of new incoming data.
 Despite the addition of retrospective batch analysis to the arsenal of companies such as Nielsen and Netflix there is still a methodological emphasis on real-time or very recent data analytics, which in turn privileges and produces certain forms of knowledge and user experiences.
 In relation to the examples discussed above, it may be too pre-emptive to say that the definition of knowledge itself is changing, as boyd and Crawford (2011) argue.
 However, these examples certainly indicate that certain methods and forms of knowledge are privileged by the design, affordances and limitations of these emerging technologies.

 But what does the increasing automation of audience research mean for television?
-For one thing, if Big Data, or more precisely social media metrics, are more conducive to real-time analysis, this ould lead to a greater investment in content that can more effectively deliver this kind of measurable data, such as live programming and event television (see Sørensen, 2015).
+For one thing, if Big Data, or more precisely social media metrics, are more conducive to real-time analysis, this could lead to a greater investment in content that can more effectively deliver this kind of measurable data, such as live programming and event television (see Sørensen, 2015).
 Indeed, NTTRs indicate that live programmes perform much better than their scripted counterparts when it comes to generating social data.
 This, in turn, potentially changes the criteria of what might be considered a success.
 The 2015 MTV Video Music Awards, for example, dominated the NTTRs for all television broadcasts during the week commencing the 24th of August 2015.
 According to the figures, the VMAs generated tweets from just over 2,200,000 unique authors producing a total of 21,300,000 tweets, resulting in almost 680,000,000 impressions (in other words, the number of times a VMA related Tweet was seen across the wider social media sphere – whether or not these were actually read or had any positive economic effect is another matter altogether).
 To put the social media success of the VMAs into some perspective, we need only consider the second most popular series or special that week, WWE Monday Night RAW, which generated just 66,000 Tweets – roughly 97% fewer Tweets than the VMAs.
 Even the most popular sports broadcast for that week (MLB Baseball: Chicago Cubs at Los Angeles Dodgers) generated a comparably meagre 102,000 Tweets from unique authors – again, a small fraction of the social media activity generated by the VMAs.